IBricchi/GamblingFPGAs/hardware/readme.md

     - Set name to whatever you want (setting it to fpga is recomeded)
     - From project template select hello Wolrd
     - Delete the hello_world.c file
-    - From file explorer on windows, drag both main.c and the src folder from /hardware/workspace into your created project.
-This should link up the make files appropriately.
+    - From file explorer on windows, drag both main.c and the src folder from /hardware/workspace into your created project on the eclipse side bar.
+IT IS IMPORTANT YOU DRAG IT INTO THE ECLIPSE SIDEBAR so that the files get properly linked up.
+If you see a popup select copy files the other options will not work.
+This should link up the make files appropriately and update the makefiles so eclipse can handle building.
-Now you should be able to run the project.

 ## Developing